 Council Chamber

-Since the city of Vienna is not only the capital of Austria but is also considered one of the 9 states that make up the Austrian Republic, it has its own council.
+Since the city of Vienna is not only the capital of Austria but also counts as one of the 9 states that make up the Austrian Republic, it has its own council.
 In this room, the Vienna Council, consisting of about 100 members elected for a 5-year term, convenes.
 The most impressive element in the council chamber is the magnificent chandelier hanging in its center.
 Its diameter is 5 meters and it has 213 lamps!
-The chandelier was made from a single piece and weighs about 3.5 tons!
-In the past, the chandelier was placed relatively low, and due to the intensity of the heat emitted from it, the room became a real sauna.
+A single piece formed the chandelier, which weighs about 3.5 tons!
+In the past, the chandelier hung relatively low, and the intensity of the heat it emitted turned the room into a real sauna.
 In the 1960s, it was decided to lower the chandelier, shorten it, and hang it again one meter higher.

-The magnificent wooden ceiling is decorated with 22 gold-leaf roses.
+Twenty-two gold-leaf roses decorate the magnificent wooden ceiling.
 Below the ceiling, there are several spectacular murals depicting events from the history of Vienna and Austria.
 Most of the windows in this room were restored according to the original plans after they were destroyed during World War II.

 Festival Hall

 The Festival Hall in the City Hall was the largest in the entire country in the 19th century.
 It is 71 meters long, 20 meters wide, and 18.5 meters high.
 It is mainly used for large and important events such as balls (even the WIZO ball is held there), exhibitions, and concerts.
 Theoretically, about 1,500 couples could dance the waltz simultaneously in the Festival Hall’s dance area.
-At the front of the hall, there are two places for musicians, and they are decorated with portraits of four great composers: Mozart, Haydn, Gluck, and Schubert.
-The hall is illuminated by no less than 16 magnificent chandeliers.
+At the front of the hall, two places for musicians display portraits of four great composers: Mozart, Haydn, Gluck, and Schubert.
+Sixteen magnificent chandeliers illuminate the hall.

 The Inner Courtyard (Arkadenhof)

 In the center of the City Hall, there is a spacious inner courtyard.
 The courtyard covers an area of 2,804 square meters, making it one of the largest inner courtyards in Europe.
 In size, it is comparable to the courtyard in the Doge’s Palace in Venice.
-In recent upgrade works, the architect Silja Tillner built a retractable roof that allows events to be held in the City Hall courtyard even if the weather is not sunny and beautiful.
+In recent upgrade works, the architect Silja Tillner built a retractable roof that allows the City Hall courtyard to host events even if the weather is not sunny and beautiful.

 Senate Room

-According to Friedrich Schmidt’s original plan, the Senate Room is indeed used for the city’s senate.
+According to Friedrich Schmidt’s original plan, the city’s senate does, in fact, use the Senate Room.
 This is one of the most impressive rooms in the City Hall.
 One of the most beautiful elements in this room is the beautiful and exquisitely decorated heating stove.
 The stove was a gift from the guild of stove makers in 1885.
-In addition, the walls of the room are covered with damask silk fabrics and the ceiling is beautifully decorated.
-There are also many portraits of Vienna’s mayors from past years throughout the room (the oldest portrait is moved to the museum to make room for the portrait of the last serving mayor).
+In addition, damask silk fabrics cover the walls of the room, and beautiful decorations adorn the ceiling.
+The room also displays many portraits of Vienna’s past mayors (the oldest portrait moves to the museum each time a new mayor’s portrait is added).

 The Stone Halls (Steinsäle) and the North and South Buffet Rooms